michealparks/threlte-uikit/README.md

 </T.Group>
 ```

-The vanilla object may be accessed via the `ref` property.
+The component internals may be accessed via the `ref` property.

 ```svelte
 <Container bind:ref>...</Container>